phuongwj/my-notes/ccp-module/day-1.md

 Relies on most tenants under-utilizing their resources.

-So you wouldn't have a sub-machine in there but you'd have a folder with permissions taht you could use, so you get to share the cost.
+So you wouldn't have a sub-machine in there but you'd have a folder with permissions that you could use, so you get to share the cost.
 - **Pros:** Very cheap
 - **Cons:** Limited functionality, poor isolation